PLEASE NOTE PLAN B COURSE IS NOW CONFIRMED DUE TO HIGH WATER FLOW IN THE TUKITUKI RIVER

 Traversing Mt Erin, Mt Kahuranaki and iconic Te Mata Peak, the course will cross private land, and take in some incredible breathtaking Hawke's Bay scenery.
 The course is rugged, testing and very rewarding.
 Enjoy beautiful ancient woodland, craggy ridgetop views, scenic farmland, fun single track, gravel road and a few hearty crossings of the Tukituki River.

-Solo competitors will complete the entire 50 km course.
+Solo competitors will complete the entire course.

-Exact details to be confirmed.
 Participants on leg 1 will depart Havelock North Village en masse, and be guided through the streets of Havelock North until reaching the hills.
 Then it's all go!
 Passing through historic Kopanga Station, competitors will then enjoy a steady climb to the top of Mt Erin (489 m), and then a fast, fun descent to the Tukituki River, at Rochfort Road.

-Exact details to be confirmed.
 Participants on leg 3 will ''take the baton'' at the Tukituki River crossing, and then traverse beautiful farmland on the western side of the Tukituki.
 Upon reaching the base of Te Mata Peak, competitors will ascend to the 399m trig along beautiful single track, and then weave their way back down to the Village through Tainui Reserve and Keith Sands Grove, enjoying impressive views, beautiful native forest and fun trails along the way.

 NOTE 1: The course description is subject to change and should be referred to as a guide only.